 Step 3: Farm parameters

 Once the farm has been created, we have to edit it in order to set up more parameters.
-Switch to Advanced View in the Global Settings, and advanced parameters will be shown, please configure this section as is shown in the image below:
+Switch to Advanced View in the Global Settings, and advanced parameters will be shown, please configure this section as is described in the following lines:

-NAT type.
-NAT stands for Network Address Translation, and it is a method of remapping one IP address space into another.
+The option NAT type should be set to NAT.
+Note that NAT stands for Network Address Translation, and it is a method of remapping one IP address space into another.
 This is achieved by modifying network address information in the IP datagram packet headers while they are in transit across a traffic routing device.
 In simpler words, it translates the IP addresses of computers in a local network to a single IP address.

 In our example we will set this parameter as NAT as well known as source NAT.
 If the user needs transparency (client’s IP in the backend service) then we should set up DNAT.